JordanYu4/web_security/SAML.md

 - Note:
     1. SP never directly interacts with IP.
 Browser acts as agend to carry out all redirections
     2. SP needs to know which IdP to redirect to before it can know who user is
+        - Realm discovery problem (needs redirection data determined by subdomain and/or transport format)
     3. SP can't know who the user is until the SAML assertion comes back from IP
     4. Flow doesn't have to start from SP.
 IdP can also initiate authentication flow
     5. SAML authentication flow is asynchronous.
 SP doesn't maintain any state of authentication requests generated.
 IdP responses must contain all necessary info